 - There is no documentation how to write an import extension beside the source code.
 Getting a grasp where to start is really demanding.

-12. August 2007: I produced a small basic "extension" containing a few hundred lines of code.
+- August 2007: I produced a small basic "extension" containing a few hundred lines of code.
 There is now a new item in the Thunderbird 'Import' dialog when importing mails called "The Bat!
-1.x".
+1.x" (I had really big difficulties getting to this point: It took me several weeks spread over about 2 1/2 years!
+Maybe I am just a bad programmer but I think this area is really complicated!).
 The mail import factory is returned and could begin its work.
 Next steps include adding some 'fake progress' and writing a C library (preliminary named 'libbatmail') which can be included in the extension at a later point to do some real work.

 How to help